 Our objective was to quantitatively assess the total external dose that the returning native population might receive as a result of the radiological contaminants distributed in the environs of the Enewetak Atoll.
-Since the external dose is almost entirely due to the gammaemitting radionuclides, with only minor contributions from alpha and beta emitters, it was essential to obtain the best possible description of the geographical variability of the gamma exposure rates in air on each island of the Atoll.
-These data, in conjunction with pertinent population statistics and expected life style, will enable us to make realistic estimates of the external dose to the future inhabitants.
+Since the external dose is almost entirely due to the gamma-

 Several independent techniques were used to measure these exposure rates. since each technique has its own set of limitations (i.e. nonlinear energy response. portability of equipment, and extent of geographical coverage).
-We used results from the following techniques to satisfy the objective: ground measurements made with the use of a portable, hand-held Baird-Atomic NaI scintillation detector, two types of thermoluminescent dosimeters (TLD), and a helicopter-borne NaI detector array (aerial survey).
+We used results from the following techniques to satisfy the objective: ground measurements made with the use of a portable, hand-held .
+Baird-Atomic NaI scintillation detector, two types of thermoluminescent dosimeters (TLD), and a helicopter-borne NaI detector array (aerial survey).
 The first two techniques are discussed below, while the details and results of the aerial survey are discussed in a separate chapter of this report.
 A comparison of the results obtained by these techniques and the use of the results in the population dose computation is included in the following discussions.